 Press the button again within three seconds to unlock all doors.
-The direction indicators will flash.
+The direction indicators will flash unlocking mode applies to the remote control, keyless entry keypad and intelligent access.
+You can also change between the unlocking modes using the information display.
+See Information Displays (page 92).